| GENERAL TERMS AND CONDITIONS OF SALE |

 2. OFFERS AND PRICES

-2.1 A2C's offers are subject to change without notice unless otherwise agreed in writing.
+2.1 A2Cís offers are subject to change without notice unless otherwise agreed in writing.

-2.2 All prices are understood to be the price charged for delivery ex A2C’s works, without cash payment discount or any other such discounts, plus value added tax.
-Addi- tional services (for example, transit costs) and any other costs (for example for transportation or packaging, load- ing, shipping and customs duties) shall, unless otherwise agreed, be borne by the Purchaser.
+2.2 All prices are understood to be the price charged for delivery ex A2Cís works, without cash payment discount or any other such discounts, plus value added tax.
+Additional services (for example, transit costs) and any other costs (for example for transportation or packaging, loading, shipping and customs duties) shall, unless otherwise agreed, be borne by the Purchaser.

-2.3 The price estimates are based upon the material costs, labour costs and purchase prices prevailing at the time an order is confirmed.
-In the event of a change of such costs between the confirmation of order and the agreed deliv- ery date, A2C shall retain the right to undertake a corre- sponding price adjustment after the expiry of four weeks after receipt of the confirmation of order.
+2.3 Prices quoted are based upon the material costs and purchase prices prevailing at the time an order is con-firmed.
+If the delivery or performance shall take place more than four months after contract closing, A2C is entitled, in the event of changes to this cost basis between the confirmation of order and the agreed delivery date, to undertake a corresponding price adjustment, unless this leads to a higher profit margin.
 A2C will prove the changes of such costs to the Purchaser upon request.
-In the event that this adjustment leads to a price increase which exceeds either the general cost of living index or the then current cost of similar items by a significant amount, the Purchaser may withdraw from the contract.
+In the event that this adjustment leads to a price increase of at least 5 %, the Purchaser may withdraw from the contract.
 Any withdrawal must be declared to A2C in writing (with advice of receipt) immediately following notification of the price increase.
-Otherwise the withdrawal will not be effec- tive.
-The Purchaser’s withdrawal from the contract shall also not be effective if A2C, immediately after receipt of the withdrawal notice, declares that it will perform the contract under the originally agreed price.
+Otherwise the withdrawal will not be effective.
+The Purchaserís withdrawal from the contract shall also not be effective if A2C, immediately after receipt of the withdrawal notice, declares that it will perform the contract under the originally agreed price.

 3. CONTRACT CONCLUSION AND SUBJECT MATTER

-3.2 A2C’s written confirmation of order shall determine the nature and scope of A2C's obligations, provided the Pur- chaser does not oppose the content of the confirmation of order in writing without delay after receipt of the confirma- tion of order.
+3.2 A2Cís written confirmation of order shall determine the nature and scope of A2Cís obligations, provided the Purchaser does not oppose the content of the confirmation of order in writing without delay after receipt of the confirmation of order.
+A2C shall separately advise the Purchaser of this when sending the confirmation of order.

 3.5 Legal Provisions for Exports.

-3.5.1 If a necessary export licence is not granted or the pre- requirements for an export licence which has already been granted subsequently fall away, without A2C being responsible for this, or if the Purchaser appears on a na- tional or international sanctions list or appears after the conclusion of the contract, A2C is entitled to a right of re- scission or cancellation.
+3.5.3 If a necessary export licence or ďzero-noticeĒ (Null-bescheid) is not granted or the pre-requirements for an export licence or a ďzero-noticeĒ which has already been granted subsequently fall away, without A2C being responsible for this, or if the Purchaser appears on a national or international sanctions list or appears after the conclusion of the contract, A2C is entitled to a right of rescission or cancellation.
+A2C is not obliged to take legal action against corresponding official legal acts.
 The Purchaser shall immediately inform A2C in writing of such relevant circumstances in this connection.
-The scheduling shall be reasonably postponed in proportion to the period of delay resulting from the subsequent examination of the pre- requirements.
+The agreed deadlines and dates shall be reasonably postponed in proportion to the period of delay resulting from the non-granting of the export licence or the zero-notice or from the falling away of the requirements for their grant or from the inclusion of the Purchaser on a sanctions list.

-3.5.2 If A2C exercises its right of rescission of cancellation pursuant to clause 3.5.1, the Purchaser is liable for all di- rect and indirect damage (including lost profits, financial penalties, legal costs etc.), which are incurred by A2C as a result of the early termination of the contract.
-In this case, the Purchaser is not obliged to provide any consid- eration and shall receive back from A2C any payments already made, as far as A2C does not set-off such amounts with possible counterclaims; the Purchaser is not entitled to any further claims against A2C, in particu- lar claims for damages.
+3.5.4 If A2C exercises its right of rescission of cancellation pursuant to clause 3.5.3, the Purchaser is liable for all direct and indirect damage (including lost profits, financial penalties, legal costs etc.), which are incurred by A2C as a result of the early termination of the contract.
+In this case, the Purchaser is not obliged to provide any consideration and shall receive back from A2C any payments already made, as far as A2C does not set-off such amounts with possible counterclaims; the Purchaser is not entitled to any further claims against A2C, in particular claims for damages.

-3.5.3 The goods to be delivered by A2C are designed for disposition in the country for delivery agreed with the Purchaser.
-The Purchaser is obliged to consider whether the re-export of the goods is subject to the laws on for- eign trade and payments and export control provisions of the Federal Republic of Germany, the country of delivery as well as, where applicable, other countries, and wheth- er the Purchaser can be obliged to obtain a licence.
-The Purchaser is obliged to inform himself in individual cases of the decisive Law on Foreign Trade and Payments and where applicable to apply for and obtain the necessary li- cences.
+3.5.5 The goods to be delivered by A2C are designed for disposition in the country for delivery agreed with the Purchaser.
+The Purchaser is obliged to consider whether the re-export of the goods is subject to the laws on foreign trade and payments and export control provisions of the Federal Republic of Germany, the country of delivery as well as, where applicable, other countries, and whether the Purchaser can be obliged to obtain a licence.
+The Purchaser is obliged to inform himself in individual cases of the decisive Law on Foreign Trade and Payments and where applicable to apply for and obtain the necessary licences.

-3.5.4 The Purchaser is exclusively responsible for compliance with all import provisions and permits as well as for ob- taining any technical permission, operational or special permissions etc. in relation to the goods required in coun- tries outside Germany.
-The non-grant of permissions, ap- provals etc. which may be required for the use outside of Germany shall not in particular constitute a defect or grounds for rescission or avoidance of the contract by the Purchaser.
+3.5.6 The Purchaser is exclusively responsible for compliance with all import provisions and permits as well as for obtaining any technical permission, operational or special permissions etc. in relation to the goods required in countries outside Germany.
+The non-grant of permissions, approvals etc. which may be required for the use outside of Germany shall not in particular constitute a defect or grounds for rescission or avoidance of the contract by the Purchaser.
 Upon request however, A2C will assist the Purchaser with obtaining the permissions etc. by making available documentation concerning the goods; any costs thereby arising (e.g. for translations, certifications etc.) shall be borne by the Purchaser.

 4. PAYMENT TERMS